"No matter how hard you look, you won't find a place like this anywhere else."

 - Colorado Ballet Society Dad

-Colorado Ballet Society is committed to instilling the experience of excellence and artistry in all who pass through our door.
+Colorado Ballet Society is committed to the mission to provide aspiring dancers with superior training in a teaching environment that challenges the individual to attain new levels of excellence.
 Through our dance performances, programs, and curriculum, we seek to expand the appreciation of artistic expression while building a community to share in the joy of our accomplishments.

 In fall 1997, the first "steps" were taken under the banner of Ballet Society of Colorado Springs (renamed Colorado Ballet Society in 2016) with 26 students and two instructors.
 Founder and Artistic Director, Patricia Hoffman, arrived in the Pikes Peak region from Southern California, where she was a principal performer with the San Diego Ballet and was the founder and Director of La Jolla Festival Ballet and Dance Center.
 It was there that she formulated her approach to teaching the art form, which was based upon building supportive relationships while instilling a focused work ethic.
 Ballet Society's founding tenets were also based on promoting the health of its dancers to avoid recurring injuries.
 Using a rented studio in a historic building in northeast El Paso County, it became obvious that Ms. Hoffman's approach to dance and ballet produced excellent results.
 Additional faculty, who shared this philosophy, were added as demand grew.